Kelym/One-Solution-is-Not-All-You-Need/README.md

 **The DIAYN part of the code is based on [this repo](https://github.com/alirezakazemipour/DIAYN-Pytorch).**

 Changes:
+- Save and load replay buffer to enable pause / resume training
 - Automatic tuning of entropy alpha
-- Follow One Solution paper to consider env rewards when training the policy
+- Consider env rewards when training the policy

 ## Dependencies
 - gym == 0.21